Timeline of magic: Timeline of magic

 1977 - Marco the Magi presents Le Grand David and his own Spectacular Magic Company premieres on February 20 in Beverly, Massachusetts.
 It runs for 35 years (until Spring of 2012) and becomes the longest running "Resident Magic Show" in history.

 1977 - Jeff Sheridan, a street magician in New York's Central Park, publishes STREET MAGIC - An Illustrated History of Wandering Magicians and Their Conjuring Arts.
 Published by Dolphin Books, an imprint of Doubleday & Company.

 1980 - In July, Dorothy Dietrich, in her teens becomes the first, and as of 2019, and the only woman to do the "jinxed" bullet catch in her mouth, often referred to as "the stunt that scared Houdini."
 It was done under test conditions at the annual International Brother of Magicians Convention at Point State Park in front of hundreds of paying attendees and the general public.
-It was televised world wide and got international press.
+It was televised worldwide and got international press.

 1988 - The Houdini Museum opens in Scranton, PA.
 The only building in the world dedicated to Houdini.
 The exhibit was originally in NYC at The Magic Towne House, NY's first and original Houdini Museum.

 1994 - The first WWW magic stores appear following the older text type newsgroups and bulletin boards.
 Pictorial and information sites soon follow, changing the way magic is learned and distributed.

 1997 - The Masked Magician, Val Valentino, provokes much controversy by exposing magic secrets on major Fox TV specials.
 David Blaine brings "Street Magic" to America.

 1998 - World Of Illusion at Madison Square Garden launched the career of Criss Angel, followed by Criss Angel Mindfreak which ran until 2003.

 2011 - Dynamo releases a magic series Dynamo: Magician Impossible, and goes on to release 3 more series in the following years.